NijazK/High_Performance_Algorithms/README.md

-# High_Performance_Algorithms
+# High Performance Algorithms in C++
-A curated list of Algorithms and their assembly codes.
+A curated list of Algorithms and their respectable Big O notation.

 ## Bellman-Forth Shortest Path
 created by Richard Bellman and Lester Ford, Jr., determines the shortest path from a start vertex to each vertex in a graph.
 For each vertex, the Bellman-Ford algorithm determines the vertex's distance and predecessor pointer.
 A vertex's distance is the shortest path distance from the start vertex.
 A vertex's predecessor pointer points to the previous vertex along the shortest path from the start vertex.
 The runtime for this algorithm is O(V*E) because of the outer loop executes V-1 times.
 In each outer loop execution, the algorithm visits each vertex and follows the subset of edges to adjacent vertices, following a total of E edges across all loop executions.